doegel/react-native-iot-wifi/README.md

 Connect to WiFi with React Native on Android and iOS.
 This library was written to config iot devices.
 With iOS 11 Apple introduced NEHotspotConfiguration class for wifi configuration.
 Library supports same functionality on ios and android.

+## Changelog

+⚠️ This is a complete rewrite from v1 based on the great work of (tadasr/react-native-iot-wifi)[https://github.com/tadasr/react-native-iot-wifi], if you are looking for the old version [look here.](https://github.com/doegel/react-native-iot-wifi/tree/v1)

+### 2.0.0
+* Modernizing code and build configuration
+* Android is using the newer (WifiNetworkSpecifier API)[https://developer.android.com/reference/android/net/wifi/WifiNetworkSpecifier]

 ## Installation

 ```sh